 JRA graded races that have systematically been opening up to foreign-trained horses since 1993 have steadily obtained Part 1 ratings.
-The Global Sprint Challenge (GSC) was established in 2005 with Racing Victoria, Ascot Racecourse and JRA, and the GI 1,200-meter Takamatsunomiya Kinen and the GI 1,200-meter Sprinters Stakes became legs of the Global Sprint Challenge series.
-Hong Kong and Dubai joined subsequently, incorporating 10 Group 1 sprint races hosted by five nations.
 The International Cataloguing Standard Committee elevated Japan to a Part 1 nation status in 2007 as a result of Japan opening more than half of its graded races to foreign-trained horses.
 All JRA flat graded races have been opened to foreign-trained horses since 2010.
 (Please refer to Page 44 "Main Achievements of Japan Trained Horses Abroad (GI Races)")